Dahie/caramelize/README.md

 Caramelize comes with direct support for [WikkaWiki](http://wikkawiki.org/) and [Redmine](http://www.redmine.org/)-Wiki.
 More custom wikis can be supported by creating a suitable configuration file.

+The wiki is exported to markdown files in a git-repository.
+This can be directly used as source for [gollum](https://github.com/github/gollum) wiki, [Otter Wiki](https://github.com/redimp/otterwiki), or if you don't care about the history even [Obsidian](https://obsidian.md/).
-Any imported wiki exports into a [gollum](https://github.com/github/gollum) git-repository.
-This is a wiki based around a git-repository.
-This gives you the flexibility of having all wiki pages exported as physical files, while keeping the history and having an easy and wide-supported way of access by using the wiki server gollum features.
+This gives you the flexibility of having all wiki pages exported as physical files, while keeping the history and having an easy and wide-supported way of access.

 Since wiki software may have special features, that are not common among other wikis, content migration may always have a loss of style or information.
 Caramelize tries to support the most common features.